State of Illinois v. Alice Wynekoop: Saturday, February 24

 Public attendance at the courthouse was dwindling, with only twelve onlookers "in the spectators' seats" on Saturday.
-Enid Hennessey was cross-examined, and the prosecution called the undertaker, Thomas Ahern, to the stand.
-He stated that he thought Wynekoop's call strange, because he had to ask Wynekoop once he arrived at the house why she had called him and did not see the deceased until after Wynekoop had detailed to him her whereabouts that day.
+Enid Hennessey was cross-examined; then the prosecution called the undertaker, Thomas Ahern, to the stand.
+Ahern stated that he had thought Wynekoop's call strange, because she did not tell him the purpose of the call until he had arrived at the house, and did not show him the corpse until first detailing to him where she had been all that day.
 Ahern was followed by the insurance agents and telegraph messengers, whose testimonies were substantially the same as in the first trial.
-The session was adjourned at noon, and Wynekoop stated she would "go to bed at once and remain there until Monday morning."
+The session was adjourned at noon.
+Wynekoop stated she would "go to bed at once and remain there until Monday morning."

-February 26 to March 3 – Second week of retrial
+February 26 to March 3: Second week of retrial

 Monday, February 26

-On Monday, February 26, the trial arrived at the point where the first was interrupted—with the prosecution's submission of the statement made by Wynekoop during interrogation.
+On Monday, February 26, the trial arrived at the point where the first was interrupted — with the prosecution's submission of the statement made by Wynekoop during interrogation.
 Before the statement could be introduced, however, the bench again was asked to rule on its admissibility.
-Dr. Harry Hoffman, the Cook County psychiatrist present at the time of Wynekoop's admission, was first to take the stand, testifying that in answer to his question about her motivation for the crime, Wynekoop answered, "I did it to save the poor dear."
-It was not clear if "the poor dear" was Rheta or Earle and if "it" was her admission of shooting Rheta or the shooting itself.
+Dr. Harry Hoffman, the Cook County psychiatrist present at the time of Wynekoop's admission, was first on the stand, testifying that in answer to his question about her motivation for the crime, Wynekoop answered, "I did it to save the poor dear."
+It was not clear whether "the poor dear" was Rheta or Earle nor whether "it" was her admission of shooting Rheta or the shooting itself.

 Tuesday, February 27

-On Tuesday Thomas Dwyer, who conducted two autopsies, was asked by the defense on the angle of the bullet wound.
-Jerry Kearns, a second coroner, testified that a third autopsy confirmed the conclusion of the first that Rheta had been killed by the gun, not the chloroform.
+On Tuesday Thomas Dwyer, who conducted the two autopsies, was questioned by the defense on the angle of the bullet wound.
+Jerry Kearns, a second coroner, testified that a third autopsy had confirmed the conclusion of the first that Rheta had been killed by the gun, not the chloroform.
 Clarence Muehlberger, the chemist who had examined Rheta's organs, testified to the amount of chloroform found.
 David M. Sweet of City National Bank also took the stand to testify that Wynekoop had a $6,000 loan on her home mortgage, which was paid down to $3,500 and taken out to provide support for the poor health of both Rheta and Earle.
-He stated that Wynekoop had written him asking for several extensions due to lack of money, that she owned property that was producing little income, and that she would come into some money after the first of the year.
-In addition, an insurance man, Henry Olson, stated that Wynekoop owned an apartment building valued at over $55,000 and in April 1931 took out a $20,000 mortgage loan with the building as security.
+He stated that Wynekoop had written him asking for several extensions due to lack of money and stating that although her property was producing little income, she would come into some money after the first of the year.
+In addition, an insurance man, Henry Olson, stated that Wynekoop owned an apartment building valued at over $55,000 and that in April 1931 she had taken out a $20,000 mortgage loan with the building as security.
 On the day of Rheta's death she owed the Great Lakes Mortgage company $1,500.

 Wednesday, February 28

 On Wednesday the prosecution called Officer Samuel Peterson, who testified as he had at the first trial.
-The prosecution wound up its case confirming their call for the death penalty.
+The prosecution wound up its case by confirming their call for the death penalty.